ropensci/MODIStsp/README.md

 #### Linux

 Please refer to the documentation which can be found [here](https://cran.r-project.org/bin/linux), opening the directory relative to your Linux distribution.
 The documentation provides instruction to add CRAN repositories and to install the latest R version.
-With Ubuntu 15.10 Wily (and newer) this step is not mandatory (altough recommended), since packaged version of R is &gt;= 3.2.1 (although not the latest); in this case, user can insall R by simply typing in a terminal
+With Ubuntu 15.10 Wily (and newer) this step is not mandatory (although recommended), since packaged version of R is &gt;= 3.2.1 (although not the latest); in this case, user can install R by simply typing in a terminal

 ``` bash
 sudo apt-get install r-base